LeslieJohnson/Surplus-example/doc/Listings.md

 ## Listings.js
 Displays a list of News or Events.
-Since they share the same format, we can use the same component for both, by setting the correct object from the props.type.
+Since they share the same format, I use the same component for both by setting the correct object from the props.type.

 This is much like other menus, except that it has some extra information to display.
-Because `News` and `Events` are so similar, they share this code.
+Because `News` and `Events` are so similar, they share this component.

 First `props.type` is used to set `newsEvents` to contain the appropriate text objects.
 The `newsStrings.js` and `eventsString.js`